awsdocs/amazon-s3-userguide/doc_source/intro-lifecycle-rules.md

 ## ID element<a name="intro-lifecycle-rule-id"></a>

 An S3 Lifecycle configuration can have up to 1,000 rules\.
+This limit is not adjustable\.
 The <ID> element uniquely identifies a rule\.
 ID length is limited to 255 characters\.

 ## Status element<a name="intro-lifecycle-rule-status"></a>